threefoldtech/info_grid/src/TF_Farmer_Guide/3node_diy_rack_server/3node_diy_rack_server.md

 # Closing Words
 That's it.
 You have now built a DIY 3node and you are farming on the Threefold Grid.

-If you encounter errors, you can read the section [Troubleshooting and Error Messages](../faq/faq.md#troubleshooting-and-error-messages) of the Farmer FAQ.
+If you encounter errors, you can read the section [Troubleshooting and Error Messages](../../faq/faq.md#troubleshooting-and-error-messages) of the Farmer FAQ.

+If you have any questions, you can ask the Threefold community for help on the [Threefold Forum](https://forum.threefold.io/) or on the [Threefold Telegram Farmer Group](https://t.me/threefoldfarmers).

 >Welcome to the New Internet!